 Once your brand and service are well-established, developing PR initiatives to strategically drive events, high-profile awareness campaigns with big media, and high-impact events becomes practical.
 This allows you to build brand recognition with the right audiences.
 Putting your web presence and content in place helps make this even more impactful, as people can stay engaged with your brand.

 Taking advantage of exposure to audiences in relevant media, critical conferences, and eventually, radio and TV can offer you valuable visibility when appropriate.
 The only setback with Television is the cost factor for the time you’re given.

 Crowdsourced campaigns have become another tool in the social marketing toolkit.
 Both early-stage startups and large companies are tapping into the power of people for contest-based campaign ideas and viral content marketing development.

 You can also use crowdsourcing for cost-business development, market research, opinion gathering, customer service support, and more.

 Speaking and Briefing

-After your reputation and awareness have been established, a targeted speaking and analyst/media briefing program should be created to ensure that your brand stays top-of-mind and is relevant.
-Try out speaking at other conferences within the same industry, you’ll be surprised at how many like-minded individuals you could benefit from.
-You might find out that your startup marketing plan might be missing a few things here and there.
+After establishing your reputation and awareness, a targeted speaking and analyst/media briefing program should be created to ensure that your brand stays top-of-mind and is relevant.
+Try speaking at other conferences within the same industry; you’ll be surprised at how many like-minded individuals you could benefit from.
+You might discover your startup marketing plan may be missing a few things here and there.

-Always remember, a well-developed business model, brand, web presence, as well as content and marketing strategy for a startup are the basis for making an impact on your overall direction of the business.
+Always remember, a well-developed business model, brand, web presence, and content and marketing strategy for a startup are the basis for impacting your overall direction of the business.

-If you want to learn more about how to leverage the best marketing plan for a startup, feel free to grab our complimentary eBook: The Ultimate Startup Marketing QuickStart Guide for Startups with Series A or B Funding.
+If you want to learn more about leveraging the best marketing plan for a startup, feel free to grab our complimentary eBook: The Ultimate Startup Marketing QuickStart Guide for Startups with Series A or B Funding.